 In providing investment advisory services to its clients, Parametric utilizes structured, mathematical and rules-based methods of analysis.
 Parametric has designed proprietary models and technology that guide its investment decision-making processes.
 Investment strategies employed are generally customized to address the specific needs of the client.
 For example, equity portfolios are typically constructed using only the securities from a benchmark selected by the client.
-Fixed income portfolios are typically constructed using only bonds with a certain credit quality or duration set by the client.
-For an account using an overlay strategy, the securities or derivatives selected for inclusion are based on the client's underlying portfolio.
-Parametric's rules-based methodologies consider risks, expenses, taxes and other portfolio characteristics when making investment decisions.
+Fixed income portfolios are typically constructed using an overlay strategy, the securities or derivatives selected for inclusion are based on the client's underlying portfolio.
+Parametric's rules-based methodologies may, depending on the client's mandate, consider risks, expenses, taxes and other portfolio characteristics when making investment decisions.